Transport in Waterford: Air

 Waterford Airport is located 9 km south-east of Waterford.
 The airport serves Waterford and the south east region.
-There is currently no carrier operating flights at this airport.
-Aer Southeast is a new carrier established at Waterford Airport in 2017 and will operate flights to London Luton, Birmingham, and Manchester when they obtain a licence to operate these services.
+As of 2025, there is no carrier operating flights at the airport.

 There is an air sea rescue service operating out of Waterford Airport from a dedicated Irish Coastguard base.
 This operation is currently contracted to a private operator, CHC Ireland.
 Rescue cover is provided by a Sikorsky S-61.
 A reserve S-61 helicopter is also based here.